Skip to main content

 The goal is not to eliminate estrogen but to maintain an optimal ratio.
 Excessive aromatization can negate many of the benefits of TRT, leading to increased water retention (which can affect blood pressure), and potentially contributing to a less favorable lipid profile.

-By carefully titrating the dose of an aromatase inhibitor based on regular blood work, clinicians can prevent these and ensure the long-term metabolic and cardiovascular benefits of testosterone optimization are fully realized.
+By carefully titrating the dose of an aromatase inhibitor based on regular blood work, clinicians can prevent these side effects and ensure the long-term metabolic and cardiovascular benefits of testosterone optimization are fully realized.
 This precise management is a hallmark of a truly personalized and sustainable hormonal intervention strategy.

 References